-RAF Assessment: The TOR covers most of the issues related to the assessment criteria of the FCPF assessment framework, such as the need for the strategy options to be assessed, prioritized for their social, environmental and political feasibility, risks and opportunities and analysis of costs and benefits.
-However, there is a need for technical work to assess potential emission reductions of the options to inform the design of the REDD+ strategy.
+RAF Assessment Criteria: RAF Assessment: The TOR covers most of the issues related to the assessment criteria of the FCPF assessment framework, such (i) Selection and prioritization of REDD+ as the need for the strategy options to be assessed, prioritized for strategy options; their social, environmental and political feasibility, risks and (ii) Feasibility assessment; opportunities and analysis of costs and benefits.
+However, there (iii) Implications for strategy options on is a need for technical work to assess potential emission existing sectoral policies. reductions of the options to inform the design of the REDD+ strategy.
 Comprehensive consultations are required in the process of developing the strategy.